graphile/worker/website/docs/pro/index.md

-We retain copyright in Worker Pro, so if you are going to implement and distribute your own solution, ensure that you do it without using or being "inspired by" the source code to Graphile Pro.
+We retain copyright in Worker Pro, so if you are going to implement and distribute your own solution, ensure that you do it without using or being &ldquo;inspired by&rdquo; the source code to Graphile Pro.
 Figure out your own independent solution, please.

 :::